 Cables in stacks of cable trays will be considered as both thermal damage and fire spread targets.
 Flame spread and fire propagation characteristics for fires involving ignition sources and stacks of cable trays are discussed in the section for FDS 2 scenarios in Attachment 3 and in Section 06.03.03 of the basis document (IMC 0308 Attachment 3 Appendix F).

-Cables in Trays with Solid BottomsBottom tray covers do not affect the ignition and damage thresholds of cables in the tray but can be assumed to delay ignition and damage to TS and TP cables by 20 min and 4 min, respectively.
+Cables in Trays with Solid Bottoms: Bottom tray covers do not affect the ignition and damage thresholds of cables in the tray but can be assumed to delay ignition and damage to TS and TP cables by 20 min and 4 min, respectively.
+A longer delay can be assumed if the heat soak method predicts a damage or ignition time that exceeds 20 min or 4 min for TS and TP cables, respectively.
+For example, consider an FDS1 scenario involving a TP cable tray with a solid bottom for which the pertinent table in set D of Attachment 8 indicates that the damage time exceeds 4 min.
+In this case the analyst may use the tabulated damage time instead of assuming a 4 min delay.

-Mixed Cable Insulation/Jacket Type ConfigurationsThere are cables that are formulated with a TS insulation and a TP jacket, and potentially, -versa.
+Mixed Cable Insulation/Jacket Type Configurations: There are cables that are formulated with a TS insulation and a TP jacket, and potentially, vice-versa.
 The parts of a cable are shown in Figure A6.1 below.
 Armored cables may have a bare metal armor exposed or may have either a TS or TP covering over the metallic armor.
 For such cases, some special consideration is needed.
 In the SDP process, the analysis does not distinguish between ignition and damage behaviors, except for Kerite cable as explained above.
 Ignition of a TS or TP cable is taken as an indication of imminent failure.
 In the assessment of whether to treat a cable as TS or TP, the weakest link will dominate.
 Therefore, if any part of the cable is TP, the entire cable is treated as TP.
 For example, a cable with a TS insulation and a TP jacket will be treated using the failure criteria of a TP cable to reflect the reduced resistance to ignition of the jacket material.
 A cable with a TP insulation and a TS jacket will also be treated as a TP due to the likelihood of melting of the insulation material.
 The following table provides a decision matrix for the selection of which failure/ignition property set to apply to a given cable.

 Figure A6.1: Illustration of Parts of a Cable